bgoh216/robust-http-kit/README.md

 # robust-http-kit

 A flexible and powerful HTTP client for TypeScript with built-in middleware support and customizable error handling.
+Idea is a plug-and-play HTTP toolkit library, supporting attaching/dettaching of error handlers, middlewares while strictly enforcing handling of errors.

 ## Features